haythamsoufi/KoboPDF/README.md

-This script exports submissions of a Kobo form to PDF.
-The exported PDFs are named according to the namevar field in the form, the submission date, and the validation status of the submission.
-The script uses Selenium and the Chrome driver to retrieve the submissions from Kobo, and to export them to PDF.
+The KoboPDF Tool is a desktop application that allows users to export Kobo form submissions to PDF format.
+The tool provides a user-friendly interface that allows users to enter their credentials, choose a Kobo form, and select a date range to export submissions to PDF format.

 # Dependencies
 1. Python 3.x